amstan/qoi-fpga/README.md

 ### Decoder

 #### Input
-A way to peek at the next chunk (5 bytes if RGBA, or 4 for just RGB).
+A way to peek at the next `chunk` (5 bytes if RGBA, or 4 for just RGB).

-For every clock the decoder will output how many bytes it "ate", This value can be used to advance the peek pointer (or sometimes even stay in the same spot for a while in case of QUI_OP_RUN).
+For every clock the decoder will output how many bytes it "ate" via `chunk_len_consumed`,

+This value can be used to advance the peek pointer (or sometimes even stay in the same spot for a while in case of QOI_OP_RUN).

 #### Output